The Pharos Lighthouse at Alexandria

 The lighthouse was built in stone and massively constructed and in places the plaza and tower were both sealed with what is described as a lead mortar.

-The discovery of lead, especially as a mortar, is another clear indicator of both the role and the design purpose of the building and proves also that lead was available for other plumbing roles.
-However, I suspect that the lead was not an original design feature as a mortar but was poured in molten form, into deep cracks in the structure that developed, probably as a result of an earthquake.
-[As a construction medium, lead makes little sense, however as the repair medium for a massive vacuum chamber built of stone, it is totally brilliant.]
+The discovery of lead, especially as a mortar, is another clear indicator of the role and the design purpose of the building.
+It also proves that lead was available for other plumbing roles.
+However, I suspect that the lead as a mortar was not an original design feature but was poured in, in molten form into cracks in the structure that developed as a result of earthquakes.
+[As a construction medium, lead makes no sense, however as the repair medium for a massive vacuum chamber built of stone, it is totally brilliant.]
 To top

 Storing Vacuum, Cold and Heat